 Intercom and Zendesk Alternatives for Developer-Focused Products

 Intercom and Zendesk dominate customer support software.
-But if you're building for developers, their consumer-focused design can feel wrong.
+But if you're building for developers, their consumer-focused design often feels wrong.
 Support for technical products needs different capabilities.

 Why Developer Products Are Different